The 4 EV Charging Modes You Need To Know About

 Summary

-Charging your EV in Charging Mode 1
+Charging your EV in Mode 1 Charging

 With this type of charging, there are no protective measures that allow control and communication with the electric car.
 As a result, the charging interface is immediately live and offers no electrical protection.
 The emergency charging cable thus provides little safety for the house, electric car and person charging the electric car.

-In addition, charging with the charging mode 1 is prohibited in many countries.
+In addition, charging with the mode 1 charging is prohibited in many countries.

-Charging your EV in Charging Mode 2
+Charging your EV in Mode 2 Charging

 The go-e Charger Gemini flex is an example of a charging mode 2 charger - it is mobile and does not need to be installed by an electrician.
 You simply connect the charging station to a red CEE socket and charging starts.
 Unlike many other charging mode 2 chargers, the go-e Charger Gemini flex can also be used as a normal wallbox mounted on the wall.